If I never see another ant, it would be too soon…….

-- I love knowing that I can try my hand at gardening since now we have the space to do it!
+- Knowing that I can try my hand at gardening since now we have the space to do it!
 We’ve begun seedlings inside and they’re starting to germinate!!
 See how I build this DIY hanging fence garden.

 Anyhow, I surely didn’t intend to make my list of “negatives” longer than my list of “positives.”
 There are more in each category, and I’m sure it would even out if I had more time to post them all.

 My Other Favorite Ways to Get Rid of Ants

 In the meantime……if you happen to stumble upon this post because you’re being invaded by ants, try some of these other options to get get rid of the ants.

 This food grade diatomaceous earth is the ground up fossils of sea creatures.
 To humans, it feels like powder.
 To insects, it will lethally cut and scrap and kill any insect exoskeleton it touches.
 I like to sprinkle it in the cracks and crevices around my house.
 Be sure you DON’T breath this stuff in, and use one of these pest pistols to apply it.